keboola/connection-docs/orchestrator/tasks/nesting/index.md

 We showed you how to use nested orchestrations to create building blocks from extractor-transformation and transformation-writer.
 Another common example is using nested orchestrations to group transformations which must run together or in a sequence.
 This way you can split a lengthy and complex transformation into more manageable pieces and still use them as single building blocks.

+Warning: there is a **limit to the orchestration nesting**.
+It is currently set to 2 levels (one level is an orchestration running another orchestration).